SnowyField1906/Accessible-interface-definition/README.md

 > Why is this a valuable problem to solve?
 What background information is needed to show how this design addresses the problem?
 > Which users are affected by the problem?
 Why is it a problem?
 What data supports this?
 What related work exists?

-Flow introduced the Capability system, which replaced `msg.sender` and proved to be effective for small projects. \
+Flow introduced Cadence - a Resource-Oriented Programming Language which works towards the Capability system, it replaced `msg.sender` and proved to be effective for small projects. \
 However, as projects grow in size and complexity, the efficiency of the Capability system decreases compared to the use of `msg.sender`.

 To illustrate the issue, let's consider a specific example.
-Suppose we have a `Vault` Contract with a function called `swap()`, which should only be called by the `Core` Contract or `Router` Contracts.
+Suppose we have a `Vault` Contract with a function called `Vault.swap()`, which should only be called by the `Core` Contract or `Router` Contracts.

 ```cadence
 access(all) contract Vault {